 Workday releases are named for the calendar year in which they became effective + their release number (i.e., R1 for Release 1 in March or R2 for Release 2 in September).

-Workday’s fall release was delivered during the weekend of September 12, 2020.
-Like most Workday releases, much of Workday 2020R2 centers around back-end improvements (which end users won’t notice); however, a few exciting changes came about in this round of planned updates:
+Like its predecessors, Workday’s spring release, 2021R1, centers around back-end improvements (which end users won’t notice), a few exciting changes came in this round of planned updates.

 And department administrators might be interested in a few improvements in the HCM space, including: